Blockchaindevscol/beatschain/docs/postmortems/2021-08-22-split-postmortem.md

 The projects were sent variations of the following text:
 ```
-We have identified a security issue with go-beats, and will issue a
+We have identified a security issue with go-Beats, and will issue a
 new release (v1.10.8) on Tuesday next week.

 At this point, we will not disclose details about the issue, but
 recommend downstream/dependent projects to be ready to take actions to
-upgrade to the latest go-beats codebase.
+upgrade to the latest go-Beats codebase.
 More information about the
 issue will be disclosed at a later date.

 https://twitter.com/go_ethereum/status/1428051458763763721